filakhtov/gentoo-use-docs/dev-util/gtk-doc.md

 The flag can be safely disabled.

+### test
+Execute the `make check` command after the main build is completed to run the test suite provided with the source code and check for regressions.
+This will extend overall build time.

+This flag should normally be disabled, because it is primarily oriented towards `gtk-doc` developers, testers and maintainers.

 ### vim
 Only works with if the `highlight` flag is enabled.
 Change the value of `--with-highlight=` option to `vim`.
 Use vim editor to provide syntax highlighting instead of source-highlight.
 See `hightligh` flag for more details.